2026 World Cup Matches in Dallas

 - By car or taxi: about 25–30 minutes from Dallas or Fort Worth via I-30 or TX-360.

-- Rideshare: Services such as Uber and Lyft have designated pick-up and drop-off areas.
+- Rideshare: Services like Uber and Lyft have designated pickup and drop-off zones.

 - Special public transportation: On game days, there are usually buses and shuttles connecting to major stations.